AnanthuMuralee/Plant_ML/README.md

 # Plant_ML

 Project based on machine learning and image processing.
-In this project differentiation  of two plants is done using convolution.
+In this project differentiation  of two plants is done using convolution technique.